 Proper battery power is essential to the operation of your vessel.
 For this reason, Grady-White has carefully chosen batteries with cranking ability and reserve capacity sufficient to meet your needs.
-Grady-White uses Deka Intimidator 8A27M brand marine batteries.
+Grady-White uses Deka brand marine batteries, either the Master 27M6 or Intimidator 8A27M, depending on the boat model.
 If your boat is equipped with batteries not installed at the factory, consult with the battery manufacturer for proper care and maintenance instructions and the engine manufacturer for appropriate battery specifications.
 Replacements batteries should always be of the same brand, model, age and size.
 Never mix different types of batteries.